Wanjirusimiyu/Wanjirusimiyu/README.md

 # Hii 👋🏾 I'm Joy

-👩‍💻 **Full-stack Web Developer** | Turning ideas into interactive digital experiences
+👩‍💻 **Full-stack Web and Mobile Developer** | Turning ideas into interactive digital experiences

 <br>

 ## <u>🎨 Crafting Solutions.
 Innovating Ideas.
 Embracing Code.</u>

-I’m a **Web Developer** and **Tech Enthusiast** who thrives on transforming intricate challenges into streamlined, user-friendly solutions.
-My passion lies in creating **dynamic web applications** that don’t just work—they captivate, inform, and inspire. ✨
+I’m a **Web and Mobile Developer** and **Tech Enthusiast** who thrives on transforming intricate challenges into streamlined, user-friendly solutions.
+My passion lies in creating **dynamic web and mobile applications** that don’t just work—they captivate, inform, and inspire. ✨

 With a unique blend of **creativity** and **technical prowess**, I strive to build digital experiences that are as functional as they are visually appealing.
-Whether it's crafting sleek UIs or designing efficient backends, I love bridging the gap between **design** and **technology**.
+Whether it's crafting sleek UIs, designing efficient backends or birthing intuitive mobile apps, I love bridging the gap between **design** and **technology**.

 ## <u>🔧 Tech Stack </u>